top of page

 This test is performed in New Zealand.

-Although we do not have the branding of Organic product on our label, Pitcairn Bees are totally disease free and there are an abundance of flowers all through out the year adding to its tantalizing flavours and nutritional values.
+Although we do not have the branding of Organic product on our label, Pitcairn Bees are totally disease free and there is an abundance of flowers all throughout the year adding to its tantalizing flavours and nutritional values.

 There are different labels found on Pitcairn Island Honey Jars.
 Some of the Honey maybe from the same apiarists.

 Pitcairn being a small Island in the middle of the pacific to date have a small population of 45 people.
-There are 5 apiarist active with approximately 70 Hives working.
-These hives produces really well.
+There are 5 apiarists active with approximately 70 Hives working.
+These hives produce well.

 Bees